simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

     - type: string
     - length: <500 chars per item

+..COMMENT: The formatting for #12 does not show like the rest in my browser.
+It is all one line.
+No bullet points.

 13. **climatology**: is the dataset a climatology product? (<null if not climatology, 1 climatology>)
   	- type: string